Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 - 500 Gold
 - Wonderous Item

+**Charges**: This item has 3 charges and regain all charges at the end of a long rest.

-**Rejuvinate**: As a bonus action you can expend a hit dice to heal yourself.
-The amount healed is equal to your hit dice plus you constitution modifier.
-Once this effect is used it cannot be used again until you finish a short rest.
+**Rejuvinate**: As a bonus action you can spend a charge to heal yourself for 2d6 hit points.

-**Potent Healing**: Whenever you roll hit dice to heal, you can reroll ones and twos.
+**Potent Healing**: Whenever you roll to heal yourself, you can reroll ones and twos and must take the new result.

 ---